 Shared Savings: Financial Incentives to Spur Better Care for Medi-Cal Patients

 The Department of Health Care Services’ CalAIM: California Advancing and Innovating Medi-Cal process would change the way it pays Medi-Cal managed care plans to incentivize long-term improvements in quality of care and health outcomes for patients.
 It specifically calls out the need and potential benefit of a shared savings program, which would be an important, and overdue, advancement.
 Here’s why:

 Too many Californians in Medi-Cal managed care aren’t getting quality care.

-Today more than 10 million Californians — mostly children with low incomes, seniors, persons with disabilities, and many adults in low-wage jobs — get their health care from a Medi-Cal managed care plan.
+Today more than 10 million Californians — mostly children in families with low incomes, seniors, persons with disabilities, and many adults in low-wage jobs — get their health care from a Medi-Cal managed care plan.
 Too many of these Californians are not getting the timely access to high-quality care they deserve, and progress has been lagging.
 Over the last 10 years, average quality scores in Medi-Cal managed care have stayed the same or have declined for over half of the measures tracked by the state.
 Behind these statistics are hundreds of thousands of Californians going without prenatal care, critical cancer screenings, and treatment for chronic conditions, among other vital services.

 How the state pays Medi-Cal managed care plans is part of the problem.